 - 1.1.1 In November 2008, Oxford Archaeology North (OA North) was requested by J Gardiner, of Royal Haskoning UK Ltd, acting on behalf of The Environment Agency, to carry out an archaeological evaluation of land owned by The National Trust adjacent to Crump Weir on the River Bollin at Little Bollington, Cheshire.
 The evaluation was required to assess the presence, extent, character, date and significance of any buried archaeological remains within the footprint of a proposed fish passage.
 The construction of the fish passage will necessitate the excavation of a narrow channel across a short section of the field immediately to the east of the weir, connecting the River Bollin with Sutt Brook. - 1.1.2 The manor of Little Bollington is mentioned in the Domesday Survey of 1086, whilst documents dated to 1353 refer to a manorial corn mill in the locale (Nevell 1997, 42).
 The precise location of this mill, however, is uncertain; whilst a brick-built corn mill of a post-medieval date survives immediately to the east of Crump Weir (Plate 1), it is unknown whether this structure was built on the site of an earlier mill.
-The archaeological evaluation was thus required to establish the presence or absence of any buried remains of the documented medieval mill within the footprint of the proposed fish passage. - 1.1.3 The evaluation was carried out in November 2008, and conformed to a specification detailed in a project design that was agreed and approved by the Jamie Lund, The National Trust Archaeologist, and the Environment Agency.
+The archaeological evaluation was thus required to establish the presence or absence of any buried remains of the documented medieval mill within the footprint of the proposed fish passage, whilst the watching brief was maintained primarily to establish whether the river channel had been lined with stone. - 1.1.3 The evaluation and watching brief were carried out in November 2008 and February 2009 respectively, and conformed to a specification detailed in a project design that was agreed and approved by the Jamie Lund, The National Trust Archaeologist, and the Environment Agency.
 The fieldwork was coupled with a programme of limited historical research.